There has been some fuckery afoot.

 5. I am better than you because my car wasn’t stolen.
 Oh I’m going to Lord this over you.

 It wasn’t much fun.
 I didn’t get any self-righteous high.
 But maybe ….
-Henry will get a new car (and I’ll steal it from him – mwahahahahaha!)
+Henry will get a new car (and I’ll steal it from him – mwahahahahaha!
+Now that’s the zen of having your car stolen!)